What is the best direction for solar panels to face?

 The easiest way to adjust for the impact of your roof’s direction (and tilt angle) on your potential solar panel output is by using the SolarReviews calculator.

-This gives us an accurate output from which we calculate the cost and savings you will get based on your local solar prices and the amount you pay your utility company for electricity.
+The calculator gives us an accurate output from which we calculate the cost and savings you will get based on your local solar prices and the amount you pay your utility company for electricity.